Ad Blocker Detected

-Insulin receptor (IR) is a member of receptor tyrosine kinases having the critical role in the insulin-mediated regulation of central metabolism, growth, and development.
+Insulin receptor (IR) is a member of receptor tyrosine kinases having a critical role in the insulin-mediated regulation of central metabolism, growth, and development.
 It is a tetramer of (αβ)2 type tyrosine kinase.
-Each αβ heterodimer is composed of an extracellular ligand binding α subunit and transmembrane-spanning β subunits which are linked by a disulfide linkage; however, these subunits assembled into tetramer (αβ)2 by 2 to 4 disulfide bonds between the α subunits.
+Each αβ heterodimer is composed of an extracellular ligand-binding α subunit and transmembrane-spanning β subunits which are linked by a disulfide linkage; however, these subunits assembled into a tetramer (αβ)2 by 2 to 4 disulfide bonds between the α subunits.

 When insulin binds to the α-subunits, it induces the conformational changes that lead to the trans-autophosphorylation of tyrosine residues located in the β-subunits (autophosphorylation of β-subunit by one another) thereby activating the downstream signaling cascade.
 The activated (autophosphorylated) tyrosine residues in the β-subunits of the IR initiate the downstream signaling cascade by phosphorylating the tyrosine residues of the downstream signaling proteins.

 The main downstream signaling pathway mediated by IR signaling is the Akt2-mediated signaling pathway that is responsible for the translocation of the glucose transporter (Glut4) into the plasma membrane.
 This translocation is necessary for the intake of glucose, glycogen synthesis, synthesis of proteins and triglycerides as well as mitogen-activated protein kinase (MAPK) mediated regulation of gene expressions.